jeffgore00/jg_ts_react_node_project_skeleton/README.md

 - Webpack with React loaded externally to minimize build size, option to bundle if offline
 - A gzip-compressed client-side bundle
-- A report from webpack-build-analyzer to help manage dependency size
+- A report from Webpack-build-analyzer to help manage dependency size
 - Source maps for debugging in the browser

 ### Production Tools